gatsbyjs/gatsby/docs/tutorial/part-five/index.md

   <p>Your browser does not support the video element.</p>
 </video>

-Poke around the built-in `Site` "type" and see what fields are available on it -- including the `siteMetadata` object you queried earlier.
+Poke around the built-in `Site` "type" and see what fields are available on it -- including the `siteMetadata` object you queried in [tutorial part 4](/tutorial/part-four/).
 Try opening GraphiQL and play with your data!
 Press <kbd>Ctrl + Space</kbd> (or use <kbd>Shift + Space</kbd> as an alternate keyboard shortcut) to bring up the autocomplete window and <kbd>Ctrl + Enter</kbd> to run the GraphQL query.
 You'll be using GraphiQL a lot more through the remainder of the tutorial.

 ## Using the GraphiQL Explorer